Atlanta owns up to legacy of convict labor that rebuilt city

 Norfolk & Southern had planned to pave over the brick company site for a transport hub until the mayor and council persuaded the railroad to abandon that idea this year; Bottoms calls the company a “good partner.”

-The Atlanta Public Schools is working on age-appropriate curricula on forced labor for grades 3-12.
+The center is working on age-appropriate curricula on forced labor for grades 3-12, and will share them with Atlanta Public Schools and other districts.
 Other groups plan public “truth-telling” engagements and a virtual reality project, Savitt said.

 “We have to lift up the rock,” she said.
 “And for people who say this makes white people feel ashamed, I would say you should feel ashamed, but not because you’re white.
 You should feel ashamed because you’re a human.”